-Collaboration becomes simple, visual and intuitive, and it connects with all the tools managers are already using, meaning a seamless workflow.
+Collaboration becomes simple, visual and intuitive, and it connects with all the product management tools managers are already using, meaning a seamless workflow.
 With lots of pre-made prioritization and roadmapping templates, you can be up and running in a matter of minutes – take a look here for more info.

 Airtable provides a solid option for prioritization and strategising.
 It gives managers the ability to prioritize and analyze competitor positioning, build customised matrices to visualise priorities, and categorise, filter and edit priorities making collaboration far more useful.